tcelestino/code-challenge-payment_api/README.md

 - [ ] Add API_KEY to the API request
 - [ ] Using zod to schema validation
 - [ ] Implement CI using Github Actions
+- [ ] Create migrations for the database using sequelize-cli

 ## License